Ladies of Leisure: Critical reception

 Following the film's premiere on April 5, 1930, Photoplay magazine reported that halfway through the showing, the audience "choked up" and that "something was happening ... a real, beautiful, thrilling wonder had been born."
 The Photoplay article continued:

 It was Barbara Stanwyck, whose performance in Ladies of Leisure is one of the greatest yet given in the adolescent talkies.
 It is truly thrilling.
 A star's been born, and we are proud to cry her welcome ... this beautiful young girl who possesses emotional power and acting talent that are really amazing.

 In his review for The New York Times, Mordaunt Hall praised the film for "its amusing dialogue, the restrained performances of nearly all the players and a general lightness of handling that commends the direction of Frank Capra."
 Hall concluded, "The picture is sufficiently variegated in drama and more amusing moments to be attractive film fare."

 The review in Variety was less positive, noting that Stanwyck "delivers the only really sympathetic wallop of the footage" and "saves the particular picture with her ability to convince in heavy emotional scenes."
 TV Guide later rated the film 2½ out of four stars and noted, "Capra kept everyone under tight rein and any tendency to emote was admirably stifled under his firm direction."

+Censorship

+When Ladies of Leisure was released, many states and cities in the United States had censor boards that could require cuts or other eliminations before the film could be shown.
+While the Chicago Board of Censors may not have required any cuts, because of its content the film was passed with a pink ticket, or "adults only", for showing at the Woods Theatre.